Whether you want to climb hills or just keep your hands free on the high street, a baby carrier backpack lets you leave your baby’s buggy behind.

 A back carrier is similar to a rucksack, but it has a seat where your baby or toddler sits.
 As well as two shoulder straps, there’s a belt that goes around your waist to spread their weight onto your hips, easing the burden on your back.

 It means you can carry your little one easily, and leave the pushchair at home, which is really useful if you’re heading to a place where the terrain is unsuitable for wheels, or there will be so many people that manoeuvring a buggy becomes difficult.
 Many parents also find them good for holidays, as they’re more practical for airports or sightseeing.
 They’re also handy for public transport.

 How old does your baby need to be before you use a back carrier?

-Back carriers are typically for use from six months of age, when he can sit up sufficiently well, to three years, when he’ll get too heavy.
+Back carriers are typically for use from six months of age, when they can sit up sufficiently well, to three years, when they’ll get too heavy.

 How often will you use a baby carrier backpack?

 There’s a real balance to be struck between how comfortable the carrier is for you and your youngster, and how bulky it is.
 Those with more features might be great for longer hikes or if you want to carry your youngster for more than a few hours at a festival, but their dimensions can make them a big piece of kit to store.
 If you’re only going to be using it to pop to the shops or on holiday, a more compact model might be better for you.

 How much will a baby carrier backpack weigh?